cslecrone/nyu_dbms_summer_22/README.md

 ```
 $ brew services start postgresql
 ```
-You may also need to create a new user:
+Once `postgressl` is running, create a new user:
 ```
 # Connect to the database
 $ psql postgres